thaMilo/BASC_UNIGE/Assignments/THE_LOCKS_ASSIGNMENT/report/THE_LOCKS_REPORT-Milo_Galli_S4793560.md

 The address of super-secret-password is random (this time it is 0x55555556b510), but it will be passed, as the first argument, to some functions.
 If you could only stop time and read the password before it's too late...
 ```

-Since I knew the address of the "reset password" function I set a break-point at it and similarly to what I did before I dumped the value of password address after being prompted.
+Doing so I got the "reset password" function address and, as above, I set a break-point to it dumping the value of the decoded "super password"'s address after being prompted.
-Doing so I was able to see the decoded "super password"

 ```
 (gdb) b *0x5555555554b8